ConsenSys-Academy/supply-chain-exercise/README.md

 ### enum State

+We need a way to model the different states an item transitions to in the supply chain.
+When a seller puts a new item for sale, that item's state is `ForSale`.
+Then when someone buys it, it becomes `Sold`, then `Shipped` and finally `Received`.
+In Solidity we can use an `enum` to represent these different states.
+Remove the `skip` annotation from the enum tests to proceed.

   - [ ] should define `ForSale`
   - [ ] should define `Sold`
   - [ ] should define `Shipped`
   - [ ] should define `Received`

 ### Item struct

+How do we describe an item in our supply chain?
+It is a union of properties: `name`, `sku`, `price`, `state`, `seller` and `buyer`.
+We can use a Solidity `struct` to model this Item.
+Remove the `skip` annotation from the `Item struct` tests and proceed.

   - [ ] should have a `name`
   - [ ] should have a `sku`